 - Salt and black pepper to taste

-- Stir in flour and powdered mustard.
-Cook two minutes to get rid of the raw taste of the flour.
-Gradually add vegetable stock, stirring constantly to prevent lumps.
-Then add tomatoes, thyme tomato paste, sugar, salt, and pepper.
+- Stir in the flour and dry mustard.
+Cook for two minutes to get rid of the raw taste of the flour.

-- Bring soup to a boil, then reduce heat a simmer, covered, for 15 minutes.
+- Bring the soup to a boil, then reduce the heat a simmer, cover and simmer for for 15 minutes.

 - Remove and discard the thyme bundle if used.
 Puree the soup using a blender until smooth.

 - At this point the soup can be eaten as is.
 However, for a creamier texture, strain the soup through a mesh colander or food mill.
 Discard the solids left in the colander.
 Return the soup to the pot.

 - Add the cream and heat through.